The Solar Energy Society of Alberta Inc. (hereinafter SESA) operates as a non-profit society incorporated under the laws of the province of Alberta.

 The officers of the Board of Directors of SESA shall be as follows.

 (i) Chair of the Board: The Chair of the Board shall be the chief officer of the Chapter presiding at all meetings and have the power to delegate duties not specified in these By-laws.

 (ii) Past-Chair: The Past-Chair, an ex-officio office holder, shall advise the current Chair of the Board and Executive of the Board in the light of past experience as Chair and shall take office automatically upon stepping down from the position as Chair of the Board.

 (iii) Vice-Chair of the Board: When the Chair of the Board is unable or unwilling to discharge any function of office the Vice-Chair of the Board shall assume that function.
 If at any meeting, neither Chair nor Vice-Chair of the Board is available, then another member shall be elected by a majority of the present Board members to preside in their absence.

-(a) The Treasurer shall provide financial oversight to the activities of SESA.
+(iv) Treasurer: (a) The Treasurer shall provide financial oversight to the activities of SESA.
 To oversee the procedures to receive all monies directed to SESA and to keep one or more bank accounts for this purpose and to keep records to show clearly what sums have been received, deposited and, if spent, for what purpose.
 Normal orderly procedures of book-keeping shall be observed. (b) The Treasurer is at all times under the direction of the Chair.
 The Treasurer shall keep ready the necessary documentation needed for auditing and present an audited statement of the financial position of SESA to the Annual General Meeting. (c) The Treasurer and Secretary shall work together to file the Annual Return with the Corporate Registry of Alberta and the Annual Return to the Gaming and Liquor Commission as outlined in SESA’s license. (d) The positions of Secretary and Treasurer may be combined in one person, if the Chairman so decides, subject to majority board approval.

 The 4 positions above constitute the Executive of the Board.
 As such they have signing authority on SESA’s financial activity.